 On a £100,000 mortgage with an interest rate of 4%, you would pay £528 per month over a term of 25 years.

-If you put £15,000 savings in an account linked to an offset mortgage instead, you could pay:
+If you put £15,000 savings in an account linked to a mortgage offset account instead, you could pay:

 £479 per month over a 25 year term (saving £588 per year)